 Shannon Thomas is an international bestselling author, certified trauma therapist, co-founder of Keep Dreaming Big Project and survivor.
-She is regularly cited in the media as an expert on psychological abuse, as well as issues such as high-functioning depression, trauma recovery, life challenges and using therapy as a tool for overall healing and restoration.
+She is regularly cited in the media as an expert on identifying and healing from psychological abuse, as well as issues such as high-functioning anxiety & depression, trauma recovery, life challenges, and using therapy as a tool for overall healing and restoration.

 Media Requests: [email protected]

 My Husband Abused Me Financially – and I Almost Starved

 Spousal abuse does not always mean bruises and broken bones.
 For some, it means denial to money and hidden bank accounts.
 A new book exposes the dark secrets of financial abuse, a rarely-discussed and damaging form of psychological manipulation.

 Read Full Article